hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-dtap-in-pods.md

 ## Prepare Hadoop

-Some of the Kubedirector App provided by HPE is pre-installed a well-configured Hadoop for you.
+Some of the KubeDirector App provided by HPE is pre-installed a well-configured Hadoop for you.
 Hence, the following installation steps can be skipped.

 ### Install OpenJDK and the dependency